 I hope you have serious cause for celebrating today!
 We sure do!
 We have a full week of things to celebrate and these cupcakes are at the top of our list.
 Our blog’s birthday, Father’s Day and all of us girls (and brother!) are together in DC!
 The reason we all came together this week is for Chelsea’s HS graduation!

-She has successfully graduated high school with her cosmetology license, is currently working at a lovely salon in Virginia and is preparing for her college career in another state!
+Chelsea has successfully graduated high school with her cosmetology license, is currently working at a lovely salon in Virginia and is preparing for her college career on the west coast.
 We are so proud of her and all she has accomplished in these last few years!
-She is such an amazing, talented girl and she is going to do so well in college and in her future plans.
+She is going to do so well in college and in all her future plans.

 If you were to ask Chelsea what her favorite dessert is, she’d tell you chocolate chip cookies or cake.
-You don’t need to be a high school graduate to realize that the two of those combined would be pretty fabulous!
-I set to work to tweak a recipe from Martha Stewart for some naturally sweet chocolate chip cookie cupcakes and chocolate frosting!
+You don’t need to be a high school graduate to realize that the two of those combined would be most excellent.
+I set to work to tweak a recipe from Martha Stewart for some naturally sweetened chocolate chip cookie cupcakes, topped with chocolate frosting!